pusher-community/pusher-with-shared-workers/README.md

 Open a new tab and press `Connect` again, and you should see in your debug console that no new connection has been initialized, as both web pages are sharing a connection.

-In the event creator in the debug console page, send an event called `my_event` on a channel called `test_channel` which whatever data you want.
+In the event creator in the debug console page, send an event called `my_event` on a channel called `test_channel` with whatever data you want.
 You should see that the message is appearing on both tabs, while using the same connection.